 Soon, the crowd was pacified with Dennis’s fanciful rendition of the lighthearted Cuban dance.
 His right-hand trills were elegant and as dainty as lace, and the steady left-hand cadences seemed to lull the audience away from the aggravation of having had their concert delayed.

 Halfway through the piece, I saw Kumar enter through the side door, wringing his dark brown hands.
 He waited until Dennis finished the piece before he climbed on stage, then he whispered something to Dennis.
 They hastily disappeared backstage.

-The crowd grew restless again, and the knots in my stomach tightened.
+The crowd began shifting in their seats, and the knots in my stomach tightened.

 Finally, Dennis reappeared and stepped to the front of the stage.
-He cleared his throat, removed his studded star-rimmed glasses, and nervously ran his fingers through his curly hair.
+He cleared his throat, removed his rhinestone-studded star-rimmed glasses, and nervously ran his fingers through his curly hair.

 “Ladies and gentlemen.
 I’m afraid I have some bad news.
 My…associate has just located Mr. Beckenbauer, and I’m afraid…um, well, this is very difficult to say.”
 He put his glasses back on and looked in our direction.
 “Leopold Beckenbauer has been murdered.”

 It felt as if the air was being sucked out of the concert hall as the crowd collectively gasped.
 Nancy dramatically clutched her hand to her chest and Harlan exclaimed, “Can’t be!”
 Mimi and Hai both lifted their heads, finally shaken out of their narcissistic reveries.

 I had a feeling it was going to be a long night.